 Most of these randomized trials are short term studies.
 Thus, the long-term effects of low-carbohydrate diets still remain to be clarified.
 Recently, it has been suggested that such diets may be harmful.

 In a systematic review and meta-analysis of observational studies, published November last year, Noto and coworkers found that low-carbohydrate diets were associated with a significantly higher risk of all-cause mortality.
 However, they did not find an association between low-carb diets and the incidence of, and mortality from cardiovascular disease.
 The authors acknowledge that their analysis is based on limited observational studies, and that large-scale trials on the complex interactions between low-carbohydrate diets and long-term outcomes are needed.
-It is also necessary to point out that there was a substantial difference between studies, concerning both study design and definitions.
+It is also necessary to point out that there was a substantial difference between studies, regarding both study design and definitions.
 Such heterogeneity may make meta-analysis problematic.

 There are many different versions of low-carbohydrate, high-fat diets.
 Some promote the consumption of saturated fat, while others don’t.
 For a patient with heart disease or someone with elevated cholesterol, I usually recommend monounsaturated fat and polyunsaturated fats rich in omega-3.
 I find that using the Mediterranean approach, when selecting which fats to eat may be very helpful.